 Three sub-themes will be discussed each day of the conference respectively:

 There could be sub-themes.
 And your approach to the subject of AI and Big Data will probably differ from mine but that’s the beauty of sharing.
-I, hereby, invite you solely to come animate the discussion from May 12-16 in Georgetown, Guyana for the annual conference of ACURIL.
+I, hereby, invite you personally to come animate the discussion from May 12-16 in Georgetown, Guyana for the annual conference of ACURIL.
 Submit your proposals in the call for papers, workshops, and poster presentations.
 Tell us what you’ve been doing, and what are plans to tackle AI-based services in your library, museum, or archive.
 But also, because it’s ACURIL, come to dance, eat have fun, and find what unites us within our diversity.

 Erick Toussaint